kauri-io/Content/ZeppelinOS/Deploy and Upgrade.md

   `$ npm install -g ganache-cli`

-  Note: We globally installed ganache which means we do not need to install it more than once.
+  Note: We are globally installing ganache which means we do not need to install it more than once.

 ## Installing